-Former students who left Montgomery Community College in good standing are encouraged to reenroll for further study.
-Students who have been out one term or longer should contact the Enrollment Office to have their academic file reactivated.
+While readmission is not automatic, former students who left Montgomery Community College in good standing are encouraged to re-enroll for further study.
+Students who have been out one term or longer should contact the Admissions Office to have their academic file reactivated.
 If a conference with a counselor or academic advisor is required, the student will be notified.
 Coursework previously taken at MCC will be evaluated for credit according to merit and relevance.
 Students being readmitted are required to satisfy requirements for graduation according to the current approved standards for their particular curriculum.